Oman4/learngit/readme.txt

-This is the first file to commit to git.
+Git is a distributed version control system.
+Git is free software distributed under the GPL.